Analyzing Feed-Forward Blocks in Transformers through the Lens of Attention Maps: Supplemental results of contextualization change

 \subsection{Macro contextualization change}

 The contextualization changes through each component in FFBs of six variants of BERT models with different sizes are shown in Fig.~\ref{fig:each_module_change_bert_sizes}.
 The results for four variants of BERT-base models trained with different seeds are shown in Fig.~\ref{fig:each_module_change_bert_seeds}.
 The results for two variants of RoBERTa models with different sizes are shown in Fig.~\ref{fig:each_module_change_roberta_sizes}.
+The results for OPT 125M model are shown in Fig.~\ref{fig:each_module_change_opt}.
 The results for BERT-base and GPT-2 on the SST-2 dataset are shown in Fig.~\ref{fig:each_module_change_sst2}.
 These different settings with other models/datasets also yield similar results reported in \S~\ref{subsec:exp1:macro_change}: each component did modify the input contextualization, especially in particular layers.
-The mask language model showed a consistent trend of larger changes by FF and LN in the mid to late layers.
-On the other hand, the causal language model showed a trend of larger changes by FF in the early layers.
+The mask language models showed a consistent trend of larger changes by FF and LN in the middle to late layers.
+On the other hand, the causal language models showed a trend of larger changes by FF in the early layers.